aosabook/500lines/modeller/chapter.md

 ![Translation Matrix](translate.png?raw=true)

-When the node is translated, we construct a new translation matrix for the current translation, and multiply it into the Node's translation matrix so that it can be multiplied into the OpenGL matrix state when rendering.
+When the node is translated, we construct a new translation matrix for the current translation, and multiply it into the Node's translation matrix for use during rendering.

 `````````````````````````````````````````` {.python}
     # class Node